joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/loading-external-sound-files.md

 <div>

 Each instance of the Sound class exists to load and trigger the playback of a specific sound resource.
-An application can’t reuse a Sound object to load more than one sound.
+An application can't reuse a Sound object to load more than one sound.
 If it wants to load a new sound resource, it should create a new Sound object.